vosaul/status.im/content/tutorials.md

 }
 ```

-Once you have worked through the first tutorial and understood the basic steps to building a DApp and adding it into Status, it's time to get our hands a little more dirty by actually writing some real commands that will begin to utilise the awesome power of the Status API.
-All we have done so far is added our DApp to Status and displayed our account in it using a `webView`.
-Now, it's time to start making use of the API proper, in order to leverage all that native mobile and chatbot functionality so that we can take your DApp to the next level.
+Once you have worked through the first tutorials and understood the basic steps to building a DApp and adding it into Status, it's time to get our hands a little more dirty by actually writing some real commands that will begin to utilise the awesome power of the Status API.
+It's time to make use of the API proper in order to build a decentralized chatbot that leverages Status' awesome mobile interface, so that we can take your DApp to the next level.

-We kind of cheated a little in the previous tutorial.
+We kind of cheated a little in the previous tutorials.
 While it is totally possible to have your html5 DApp work perfectly in Status via `webView`, it's obviously not the most optimal way to do things.
 We use [ClojureScript](http://www.braveclojure.com/introduction/) and React Native to handle all our things, but you don't have to.
-The main take away here is that the chat context itself is actually an Otto VM jail that executes the javascript you write and integrates that directly with Status.
+The main take away here is that the chat context itself is actually an Otto VM jail that executes the javascript you write, and then integrates that directly with Status.
 So, we can actually write bots that are purely javascript-based.
 Please see [here](https://github.com/status-im/status-react/tree/develop/bots) for a full list of all our current bots and their source code.

+Please take a moment to familiarise yourself with the anatomy of Status so that you can get a visual sense of what is happening where and how you can best utilise it all.

 ![status-anantomy.png](https://github.com/status-im/docs.status.im/blob/develop/static/images/status-anatomy.png)

-The `status.command()` function that we are calling in this example can take 12 different parameters, of which we are only using 4 to ensure that we can greet our user nicely and make them feel great about using all this new and awesome technology.
+The `status.command()` function that we are going to call for our very first `hello world` example can take 12 different parameters, of which we are only going to use 4 in order to greet our user and make them feel great about using all this new and awesome technology.

 It is possible to build up the different parameters we want in a variable, and then pass this in to `status.command()`.
 However, we are just building up the command ourselves as it is easy enough to keep track of four simple arguments.